This page lists characters that appear in the TV series The Librarians. There is no page yet for the characters from the TV Movies.

 - Jerk with a Heart of Gold: Professional thief, general smartass, but genuinely goodhearted, and willing to put his life in danger to stop the bad guys.
 However, he doesn't think he's a hero, just a rogue.

-- Just Like Robin Hood: Ezekiel never keep the money from any heists of his thieving days.
+- Just Like Robin Hood: Ezekiel never kept the money from any heists of his thieving days.
 He donated every cent to communities and people in need.

 - Karma Houdini: While he doesn't do anything really bad, he still tends to avoid serious negative consequences.